 Not Just a History Lesson

 A CBI report suggests that science is being squeezed out at primary school level.
-Dan Sullivan looks at how that trend can be reversed
+We look at how that trend can be reversed

 As a head of science in a London secondary school I was always keen to instil and maintain my pupils’ interest in science, especially those students I knew would enjoy a career in physics, chemistry, geology, biology or other STEM subjects.